hannesdatta/course-jads2020/docs/index.md

 !!! tip "Updated module 4"
-		We have updated the course material for module 4, which now includes the web scraping tutorial.
+		We have updated the course material for module 4, which now includes the web scraping tutorial, and a corrected link to the setup instructions for `chromedriver`.

 !!! summary "Save the dates"